 Eastern Box Turtles

 AKA “the girls.”
 Arrived 2011 (age unknown).
-The girls arrived at Cedar Run after living at the Newark Museum for many years (they arrived 1988, 1989, and 1999).
-All 3 have issues with metabolic bone disease, likely caused by an improper diet as youngsters, causing deformed shells.
+The girls arrived at Cedar Run after living at the Newark Museum for many years (they arrived 1988, and 1999).
+Both have issues with metabolic bone disease, likely caused by an improper diet as youngsters, causing deformed shells.

 Hatched in 1997 and arrived in 2014.
 Raised as a pet for 15 years before arriving at Cedar Run, Dylan is unreleasable.
 Dylan was a wonderful Education Ambassador for many years, but is now enjoying his retirement.
 You can still visit with him in reptile room in the Nature Center!